BapiDev/bapi-site/README.md

 # [Bapi website](https://notexttospeech.com)

-The official website for [No Text To Speech](https://youtube.com/notexttospeech).
+The official website for [Bapi](https://www.youtube.com/channel/UCr-VJHLNmcBj5_n7uZEJ5Og).
 This has a lot of info for Bapi Discord server members as well.

 The project uses [pnpm](https://pnpm.io), [Nextra](https://nextra.vercel.app) and deploys via [Vercel](https://vercel.com).
 To develop it locally, clone this repository and run the following command to start the local dev server: